AngoDev/kryptonita/README.md

 # Kryptonita

-TODO: Write a gem description
+Kryptonita is a Ruby gem that provides a lot of functions for hashing, encrypt and decrypt

 ## Installation